 On April 20, 2009, the Board reduced the size of the Board from eight directors to seven directors.
-Accordingly, there are only seven nominees for election as Directors at the 2011 Annual Meeting.
-The Board can increase or decrease the size of the Board at any time, and any vacancy (including those caused by an increase in Board size) can be filled by the Board without an election.
+Accordingly, there are only seven nominees for election as Directors at the 2012 Annual Meeting.
+The Board can increase or decrease the size of the Board at any time, and any vacancy (including those caused by an increase in Board size) can be filled by the Board without an election or eliminated by a reduction in Board size.